thelink2012/modloader/doc/readme/Readme.md

     + Readme files reading
         * No need to care about taking the data line from the readme file and placing in the data file, Mod Loader does that for you too!
 - Refreshable mods
-    + Change or add the files while the game is running and see the results immediatelly*!!!!
+    + Change or add the files while the game is running and see the results immediatelly!!!!
 - Command line support
     + See *modloader/.data/Command Line Arguments.md*
 - In-Game menu for configurations
     + Go to *Options > Mod Loader Setup*
     + When the menu is not available, do it manually by editing *modloader/modloader.ini* and *modloader/.data/config.ini*

-\* Currently you need to press F4 to refresh the mods, also not all kinds of files can be refreshed but most of them can.

 ### Have you found a bug?